ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-4-accessor-methods.rst

     - Forgetting to use the return keyword to return a value at the end of the method.
     - Forgetting to do something with the value returned from a method (like saving it into a variable or printing it out).

-debugging ex?

 There is a subtle difference in methods that return primitive types versus reference/object types.
 If the method is returning a primitive type like int, it returns a copy of the value.
 This is called **return by value**.
 This means the original value is not changed and it is a safe way to access the instance variables.

 However, object variables really hold a reference to the object in memory.
-This is not the actual value, but it's address in memory.
+This is not the actual value, but its address in memory.
 So, if the method is returning an object like String, Java returns a copy of the object reference, not the value itself.
 Java was especially designed this way because objects tend to be large and we want to avoid copying large objects, so we just pass around references to the objects (their addresses in memory).
 So, when we call getName(), we actually get back a reference to the String for the name in memory.

 toString()
 ----------